gasparian/lsh-search-go/README.md

     - rename vector-search-go --> ??;
     - rename lsh folder --> ann, to be able to add more ANN algorithms;
 6. Make readme section on "how it works".
-7. Add graph-based ANN algorithm (HNSW) ?
+7. Add graph-based ANN algorithm (HNSW) after benchmarks and tests (2021?).

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.